How to identify and treat eyelid dermatitis

 - Moisturize.
 Moisturizing creams can relieve dryness and itching.
 A wide range of creams is available with and without prescription.
 They are most effective for treating mild dermatitis.

 - Use calcineurin inhibitors.
 This medication is used to treat inflammatory disorders, including atopic dermatitis and psoriasis.
 It can be applied as cream or taken orally.
 It should be used with caution, as it may suppress immune function.
+Calcineurin inhibitors are available to purchase in pharmacies, health stores, and online.

 - Use corticosteroids.
 Steroid-based creams can be applied directly to the eyelids to treat inflammation and reduce dryness.
 For widespread cases of dermatitis or eczema, corticosteroids can be taken in tablet form.
 The strength of the medication depends on the severity of the symptoms.
+Corticosteroids are available to purchase in pharmacies and online.

 People should use corticosteroid creams cautiously as they can lose some of their effectiveness if applied for too long.
 When used close to the eye, there is a risk of glaucoma if used for long periods of time.